-Then for future verbs that fit the donner pattern, I’ll just use 1-2 cards per verb.
-I might split the singular and plural conjugations just to reinforce it a bit more, but my brain’s just connecting the new verb with the pattern I’ve learned already, so it counts as 1 fact.
+Then, for future verbs that fit the donner pattern, I’ll just use 1–2 cards per verb.
+I might split the singular and plural conjugations just to reinforce it a bit more, but my brain’s just connecting the new verb with the pattern I’ve learned already, so it counts as one fact.

 For irregular verbs, I’ll split it apart depending on how much I think I can easily remember in a card.
-Depends on just how irregular it is.
+It depends on just how irregular it is.
 I get more convinced every day that the more you can split facts apart into simpler chunks, the better.

 Q: Russian grammar is a complete animal.
 What kind of approach are you using so you don’t have to constantly calculate case endings?